opentracing/opentracing.io/spec.md

 ## Baggage vs. Span Tags

 - Baggage is propagated in-band (i.e., alongside the actual application data) across process boundaries.
-Span Tags are not propagated since they are not inherited from parent Span to child Span.
+Span Tags are not propagated since they are not inherited from parent Span to descendant Span.
 - Span Tags are recorded out-of-band from the application data, presumably in the tracing system's storage.
 Implementations may choose to also record Baggage out-of-band, though that decision is not dictated by the OpenTracing specification.

 Also, Baggage keys have a restricted format: implementations may wish to use them as HTTP header keys (or key suffixes), and of course HTTP headers are case insensitive.
 As such, Baggage keys MUST match the regular expression `(?i:[a-z0-9][-a-z0-9]*)`, and – per the `?i:` – they are case-insensitive.
 That is, the Baggage key must start with a letter or number, and the remaining characters must be letters, numbers, or hyphens.